 - Sketchup integration: Load scenes with ready-to-use objects for

-On the other hand, the Bulgarian company Chaos Group developed V-ray in 1997 and is a computer-generated imagery rendering software application.
-It is a commercial plugin used for visualizations in industries like media, entertainment, video, film, product design, and architecture.
-It has changed the face of computer graphics, and it powers the most advanced photo-realistic images being generated today.
+On the other hand, the Bulgarian company Chaos Group developed V-ray in 1997, a computer-generated imagery rendering software application.
+It is a commercial plugin for visualizations in media, entertainment, video, film, product design, and architecture.
+It has changed the face of computer graphics and powers the most advanced photo-realistic images generated today.

-V-ray supports Maya, Cinema 4D, Modo, SketchUp, Blender, and some of the core features of it are as follows –
+V-ray supports Maya, Cinema 4D, Modo, SketchUp, and Blender, and some of its core features of it are as follows –

 - Accurate Lightning: Unreal engine scenes can be rendered with physically accurate, ray-traced